-3) Visa/MasterCard: It is possible to pay online by Visa or MasterCard.
+2) Visa/MasterCard: It is possible to pay online by Visa or MasterCard.
 Please see the payment window that you can access under Bank Info and ensure that you give details of the course you are attending as the „order number“.
 It is possible to select “English” as the language by clicking on the British flag at the top right.
-Please also add 2% to the amount you pay as there is a surcharge on credit card payments.

 ADDITIONAL EXPENSES AND ACCESSING YOUR MONEY

 You will also need to have personal spending money to cover additional expenses such as stationary and postage, telephone calls, toiletries, snacks and sightseeing.
 Remember of course your travel expenses to and from Tauernhof, as well as any additional travel plans you may have.
 Austria is fairly expensive.
 You may conveniently obtain cash through numerous local ATM’s with the use of a qualifying debit or credit card (PIN number required).